sonrabakarim/barlkk/_posts/2015-07-05-ultima-underworld-on-rpi.md

 `Ctrl` + `F11` decreases cycle speed
 `Ctrl` + `F12` increases cycle speed

 The value of each of the settings can be seen while DOSBox is in windowed mode.
+If launched from terminal within X the settings will be output back to the terminal window as they're updated.

 Once you find the settings which work best for you, set them in the configuration file.
+See the [Special Keys](http://www.dosbox.com/wiki/Special_Keys) on the DOSBox Wiki for additional keyboard shortcuts, including `Ctrl` + `F9` which is useful for quitting a game if it freezes during game play.

 # That's a wrap